runthis/docker-laravel/README.md

 > **Note**
 >
-> If the application directory contained the source code of an existing Laravel application, the Bitnami Laravel Development Container would load the existing application instead of bootstrapping a new one.

-After the artisan application server has been launched in the `myapp` service, visit http://localhost:3000 in your favorite web browser and you'll be greeted by the default Laravel welcome page.

-> **Note**
->
-> If no application available at http://localhost:3000 and you're running Docker on Windows, you might need to uncomment `privileged` setting for `myapp` container.
+> If no application available at http://localhost:3005 and you're running Docker on Windows, you might need to uncomment `privileged` setting for `myapp` container.
 Later, re-launch the Laravel application development environment as stated before.

-In addition to the Laravel Development Container, the [docker-compose.yml](https://raw.githubusercontent.com/bitnami/bitnami-docker-laravel/master/docker-compose.yml) file also configures a MariaDB service to serve as the database backend of your Laravel application.
+In addition to the Laravel Development Container, the [docker-compose.yml](https://raw.githubusercontent.com/runthis/docker-laravel/master/docker-compose.yml) file also configures a MariaDB service to serve as the database backend of your Laravel application, as well as a PHPMyAdmin service available at http://localhost:3010.

 ## Executing commands